United States Merchant Marine Academy

 ROI Score: 93/100 · Exceptional Value

-The United States Merchant Marine Academy (Kings Point) scores 93 (Exceptional Value) — the combination of near-zero cost, high earnings, and minimal debt produces one of the most favorable financial profiles in the dataset.
+The United States Merchant Marine Academy (Kings Point) scores 93 (Exceptional Value) - the combination of near-zero cost, high earnings, and minimal debt produces one of the most favorable financial profiles in the dataset.
 Tuition is $895 and the average net price is $6,174.
 The lowest income bracket pays $1,773 per year.
 Median 6-year earnings are $78,600, rising to $90,610 at 10 years.
-Median debt is $8,833 — the lowest in this batch — yielding a debt-to-earnings ratio of 0.112 (99th percentile score).
+Median debt is $8,833 - the lowest in our dataset - yielding a debt-to-earnings ratio of 0.112 (99th percentile score).
 Payback period is 3 years.
-The earnings premium raw score of 2.252 is the highest in the dataset, meaning graduates earn 225% more than high school graduates — a function of the Academy's direct placement pipeline into the merchant marine, military, and civilian maritime industries.
+The earnings premium raw score of 2.252 is the highest in the dataset, meaning graduates earn 225% more than high school graduates - a function of the Academy's direct placement pipeline into the merchant marine, military, and civilian maritime industries.
 The 82.4% completion rate is strong for a service academy.
-The one reported program — Marine Transportation (105 graduates) — earns $69,847 year-one and $107,654 year-four, though debt data is not reported for this program.
+The one reported program - Marine Transportation (105 graduates) - earns $69,847 year-one and $107,654 year-four, though debt data is not reported for this program.
 The repayment rate is imputed rather than observed by the Scorecard.
 Graduates incur a service obligation upon graduation, which shapes the career trajectory significantly.

 Graduates recoup their total investment in just 3 years.
 The national average for 4-year schools is closer to 8-10 years.